triciascully/triciascully.github.io/aboutme.md

 ### Videography

-I'm a [videographer](https://www.triciascully.com/Videography) for corporate and private events and businesses as well, helping clients curate their messages and content to most effectively showcase their products and services to a wide audience with varying tastes.
+I'm a [videographer](https://www.triciascully.com/Videography) for corporate and private clients, helping them curate their messages and content to most effectively showcase their products and services to a wide audience with varying tastes.

 ### Music